Ending Family Homelessness

 To this end:

-- We work directly with homelessness families to connect them with emergency shelter, permanent housing, and the supports they need to remain housed.
+- We work directly with homeless families to connect them with emergency shelter, permanent housing, and the supports they need to remain housed.

-- We work with local churches to provide emergency short term shelter and support to homeless families who have nowhere else to go.
+- We work with local churches to identify emergency short term shelter and support to homeless families who have nowhere else to go.

-- We work with the Faith Community, businesses, and Social Welfare groups to address the lack of affordable housing for families.
+- We work with Communities of Faith, businesses, and Social Welfare groups to address the lack of affordable housing for families.

 - We work to address the underlying causes of family homelessness and poverty.

 Neighborhood Place of Puna needs your help.
-We do not receive any State or Federal Funding to support our work with homeless families.
-Please consider a donation to support our homeless families, and the work that we do to ensure that that no child has to experience homelessness.
+Please make a donation today to support our homeless families and the work that we do to ensure that no child has to experience homelessness.